iloveicedgreentea/jvc_homeassistant/readme.md

 If you have issues, switch to the "official" JVC integration.
 It doesn't have every feature and attribute at the moment though.

-This is the Home Assistant JVC Component implementing my [JVC library](https://github.com/iloveicedgreentea/jvc_projector_improved)
+This is a Home Assistant JVC Custom Component implementing my [JVC library](https://github.com/iloveicedgreentea/jvc_projector_python)

 ## Features

-All the features in my [JVC library](https://github.com/iloveicedgreentea/jvc_projector_improved) including:
+All the features in my [JVC library](https://github.com/iloveicedgreentea/jvc_projector_python) including:

 - Power
 - Picture Modes